borisdj/EFCore.BulkExtensions/README.md

 Supports all 4 mayor databases: **SQLServer, PostgreSQL, MySQL, SQLite**

 ## License
-* BulkExtensions are [licensed](https://github.com/borisdj/EFCore.BulkExtensions/blob/master/LICENSE.txt) under the [**Dual License v1.0**](https://www.codis.tech/efcorebulk/) which you must Buy if do not meet criteria for free usage or would want active support.
+* BulkExtensions are [licensed](https://github.com/borisdj/EFCore.BulkExtensions/blob/master/LICENSE.txt) under the [**Dual License v1.0**](https://www.codis.tech/efcorebulk/) which you must Buy if do not meet criteria for free usage (license also includes active support).

 ## Support
 If you find this project useful you can mark it by leaving a Github **Star** :star:.</br>